pstankiewicz/introduction-c64-demo-programming/demo_prog.rst

 Manual conversion from html to rst and upload to github by void at 2017-02-14

 .. [#] A couple of guys, who weren't all that good at C, were writing a toy operating system.
 They got all sorts of bugs and weird crashes, and didn't know what to do.
 After a while they came up with a solution: to re-write the whole kernel without using any pointers at all.
 Don't ask me how they did it, but they did get it to work.
 Morale of the story: code some C-64 demos, and you'll never run into problems like that. :-)

+.. [#] I've heard someone say that some PC demos these days are written in C or C++, but of course, if that's true, then we're not talking about demos anymore.

+.. [#] What's modern is another thing that can be discussed forever.
+A C-64 is about as modern as an IBM PC clone.

 .. [#] This code should be pretty assembler neutral, ie. you can use whichever assembler you want.
 You can't type this stuff into a monitor, though, as it uses labels.
 If you're going to use a monitor, you have to change the **JMP** instructions into jumps to absolute addresses, ie. change **JMP loop** into **JMP $1000**.
 You also need to remove the line * = $1000, which just means that the code should begin at the address $1000.